shadoine/stock-pipeline/README.md

 # 📈 Stock Data Pipeline

-This project automates the fetching and storing of daily stock prices using Apache Airflow, Python, and PostgreSQL in Docker.
+This project automates the fetching and storing of daily stock prices using Apache Airflow, Python, and PostgreSQL all inside Docker.
 It also includes ARIMA-based forecasting with data visualization using Matplotlib.

 ## 🧰 Tech Stack
 - Apache Airflow